 Who Participates in Clinical Research?

-People from age 18 to the very elderly may participate in clinical research through the Conquering Diseases program.
+People of all ages participate in clinical research through the Conquering Diseases program.
 Participants may be healthy volunteers, or they may have serious medical conditions.
-Men and women, and people of all races, ethnicities, and backgrounds participate in clinical research at UMass Memorial Health Care.
+People of all races, ethnicities, and backgrounds participate in clinical research at UMass Memorial Health Care.

 Researchers are starting to understand that some drugs work differently in people of different ages, genders, or ethnicities.
 It is important that women and people of varied ages and race/ethnicities participate in order to develop drugs and treatments that work well for everyone.